 The FSIH Board has delegated to FSI's Chief Executive Officer (CEO) overall management responsibility for ensuring climate-related risks and opportunities are integrated into FSI's business' strategy, risk management, business operations and oversight functions.
-The CEO will provide regular reporting to the FSIH Board.

-The CEO has established the following management committees, with responsibility for the assessment and management of climate related risks and opportunities forming part of their overall responsibilities:
+The CEO provides regular reporting to the FSIH Board and has established the following management committees, with responsibility for the assessment and management of climate related risks and opportunities forming part of their overall responsibilities:

-- Executive Leadership Team: responsible for ensuring climaterelated risks and opportunities are addressed across the business and their specific areas of responsibility, and approval of the firm's operational climate disclosures.
+- Executive Leadership Team: responsible for ensuring climate-related risks and opportunities are addressed across the business and their specific areas of responsibility, and approval of the firm's operational climate disclosures.

+- Global Responsible Investment Executive

+Committee (GRIEC): chaired by our CEO, this

+group meets quarterly and is responsible for

-- RI Steering Group: responsible for setting the direction and strategy of RI and approval of the RI policy framework and disclosures.
+setting the direction and strategy for RI,

+approval of the policy framework and

+oversight of FSI's adherence to global

+ESG regulations.

-- Global Investment Committee:
+- Global Investment Committee: responsible

-responsible for monitoring the

-management of investment risks,
+for monitoring the management of investment

-including sustainability risk (which
+risks, including sustainability risk

-includes climate-related risks) across
+(which includes climate-related risks) across

-our global business.
-This committee
+our global business for all teams other than

+lgneo Infrastructure Partners, which has its

+own governance structure for this purpose.

-meets quarterly and is chaired by our
+This committee meets quarterly and is

-CEO.
+chaired by our CEO.
 The Global Investment

-Committee includes regular reporting
+Committee includes regular reporting on a

-on a number of ESG metrics, including
+number of ESG metrics, including a series of

-a series of climate-related metrics.
+climate-related metrics.

 - Global Risk Committee: responsible for oversight of risks assumed by FSI in the course of managing its business, including climate-related risks to the business.

-Specific committees have also been established to ensure appropriate assessment and management of climate related risks and opportunities:
+Specific committees have also been established to undertake and oversee the appropriate assessment and management of climate related risks and opportunities:

-ESG Impacts Committee: comprising representatives from each investment team (RI Representatives), the ESG Impacts Committee is a forum for identifying research areas to deepen our understanding of how ESG issues impact investment and business performance.
-The focus is on crosscutting issues that affect multiple investment teams and human rights risks and creating working groups to consider and deepen our knowledge of these issues.
-The ESG Impacts Committee meets on a biannual basis.
-Previous climate-related working groups of the ESG Impacts Committee include the Stranded Assets Working Group (2013-2014) and the Climate Change Working Group (2015-2018).
-The outputs of this group (a toolkit and a series of 5 white papers) are available on our website.
+- ESG Impacts Committee: comprising representatives from each investment team (RI Representatives), the ESG Impacts Committee is a forum for identifying research areas to deepen our understanding of how ESG issues impact investment and business performance.
+The focus is on crosscutting issues that affect multiple investment teams, such as climate change and human rights risks and creating working groups to consider and deepen our knowledge of these issues.
+The ESG Impacts Committee meets twice yearly.
+The RI Representatives are a key pillar of our governance strategy.
+In the reporting period, the committee's climate related focus was centred around the use of forward-looking climate metrics. exposure to green and brown assets1 as well as the use of offsets in transition plans. - ESG Regulatory Advisory Group: established in 2022 for the purpose of monitoring and advising on the implementation of global ESG regulations including product/strategy classifications and to make recommendations to the GRIFC.